wpbackoffice/woocommerce-thumbnail-input-quantities/readme.txt

 Features

 * Simply activate the plugin and your ready to go
-* Built to work with [WooCommerce Incremental Product Quantities](http://wordpress.org/plugins/woocommerce-incremental-product-quantities/)
+* Built to work with [WooCommerce Advanced Product Quantities](http://wordpress.org/plugins/woocommerce-incremental-product-quantities/)
 * Only displays on simple products to avoid interfering with product variations

 [Plugin's Official Documentation and Support Page](http://www.wpbackoffice.com/plugins/woocommerce-thumbnail-input-quantities/)